masthanvalismd/masthanvalismd/README.md

 ## 🧑‍💻 About Me

-I’m a **Frontend Developer with 3+ years of experience** building real-world, user-facing web applications focused on performance, usability, and clean UI architecture.
+I’m a **Frontend Developer with 3.9+ years of experience** building real-world, user-facing web applications focused on performance, usability, and clean UI architecture.

 I specialize in **React.js, JavaScript, HTML, and CSS**, building **scalable client-side applications** such as dashboards, portals, and interactive platforms that consume REST APIs and manage complex UI states.

-I’ve worked on **multiple client-facing frontend projects** where I designed UI layouts, built reusable React components, integrated APIs, and delivered responsive experiences.
+I’ve worked on **client-facing frontend projects** where I designed UI layouts, built reusable React components, integrated APIs, and delivered responsive experiences.

 Alongside client projects, I also contributed to **large enterprise applications at Infosys**, building **React + SharePoint (SPFx) frontends** for business users.
 One of these applications received a **5/5 rating** and earned me a **Certificate of Appreciation (Insta Award)**.